jic-dtool/dservercore/SPEC.rst

   datasets my group has pushed to the object storage so that I can reassure myself that the data is safe and secure
+- As a systems administrator I want to be able to add users to the lookup server
-- As a systems administrator I want to be able to add users to the lookup server and associate them with base URIs so that the users can make use of the lookup server to find their data
+- As a systems administrator I want to be able to give a user privileges to search for datasets in a base URI so that they can find datasets from that base URI
-- As a systems administrator I want to be able to give a user data champion privileges on a base URI to allow him/her to register datasets to it
+- As a systems administrator I want to be able to give a user privileges register datasets on a base URI so that they can register datasets from that base URI
-- As a data champion I want to be able to re-index a base URI when new datasets have been uploaded to it
+- As a data champion, a user with privileges to register datasets, I want to be able to re-index a base URI when new datasets have been uploaded to the base URI

 Technical details
 -----------------